tommasomarzi/Competitive-Lotka-Volterra/README.md

     If *j* = 0 then the individual can move to an empty cell (or it stays in the current one) with a uniform probability.
     If *j* = 1, ..., N then the individual in the considered cell dies with a probability *&alpha;<sub>ij</sub>*.
 Therefore, we require that *&alpha;<sub>ij</sub>* <= 1.

-The simulation evolves up to the chosen number of iterations.
+The simulation evolves up to the chosen number of iterations (check the [setup_usage](https://github.com/tommasomarzi/Competitive-Lotka-Volterra/blob/master/docs/setup_usage.md) file).

-The graphical part of the Agent-Based model is made with [OpenGL](https://www.opengl.org//).

 ## Structure of the code: